yunmingzhang17/yunmingzhang17.github.io/python-getting-started.md

 ===============
 {:.no_toc}
 ## Overview
 This is a tutorial for getting started with GraphIt and using the python bindings to compile GraphIt programs as a library and call it from python.
-If you are looking for a tutorial on building GraphIt programs as standalone application, you can visit the [Standalone getting started](getting-started) tutorial.
+If you are looking for a tutorial on building GraphIt programs as standalone application, you can visit the [Standalone Getting Started](getting-started) tutorial.

 In this tutorial we will write the PagerankDelta algorithm in GraphIt and run it from python on a graph loaded in python.
 We will also measure the performance of this algorithm from python.
 We will learn how to separate initialization from actual execution to get appropriate timing numbers.
 This tutorial is broadly devided in the following sections -